-Recommended option for the creative foodie.
+Recommended option for the creative home cook.

 The nasturtium is an edible flower that can be used as a backup plan when capers aren’t to your liking.
-Rather than going for a bitter taste, choose nasturtium for a strong peppery flavor.
+Rather than going for a bitter taste, choose nasturtium for a robust peppery flavor.

 The secret to using nasturtium is to pick the buds while they’re still young and green.
-Pop them into a small jar of vinegar, onion, dill and garlic until you need to use them.
-When it comes time to cook, remember that the nasturtium flower makes an impressive looking garnish.
+Pop them into a small jar of vinegar, onion, dill, and garlic until you need to use them.
+When it comes time to cook, remember that the nasturtium flower makes an impressive-looking garnish.

 4. Fresh thyme

 Fresh thyme is a pungent herb that carries a strong lemon and bitter taste, similar to capers.
 If it is slow-cooked in a casserole or sauce, thyme will impart a comparable flavor.
 Fresh thyme won’t work in recipes where capers play a leading role in the dish.
 Beef tartare is one example.